brush71892/wiring-sim/README.md

 Featured Files:
-Managers: (Write down what these do so I have an idea)
+Managers:

-  CameraController.cs ---
+  CameraController.cs --- Moves camera and zooms in and out

-  ComponentManager.cs ---
+  ComponentManager.cs --- Manages placing components, moving components, changing components

-  ElectricalController.cs ---
+  ElectricalController.cs --- Handles all of the logic after it is done

-  GameManager.cs ---
+  GameManager.cs --- For saving, loading

-  InputManager.cs ---
+  InputManager.cs --- Input manager

-  SelectionManager.cs ---
+  SelectionManager.cs --- Helps select which components to move / adjust when user clicks them

-  WireManager.cs ---
+  WireManager.cs --- Handles all of the wiring

 Images:

   None

-Add some other stuff that we have if we do
+Components:

+  battery
+  -sprite
+  -spriterenderer2d